JemyYousef/JemyYousef/README.md

 - **HiveBox - Scalable RESTful API for Beekeepers** ( Under Building )

     **Description :** As a DevOps Engineer, I successfully led the HiveBox project, which involved building a scalable RESTful API around openSenseMap to assist beekeepers with their chores.
-This project was part of the Dynamic DevOps Roadmap and covered various phases of the DevOps lifecycle.
+This project was part of the Dynamic DevOps Roadmap and covered various phases of the DevOps lifecycle .

 ## Certifications